-There would likely be an economic burden on the land owner if the permit was not extended considering the cost of the aforementioned activities completed by the owner.
+There would likely be an economic burden on the land owner if the permit was not extended considering the cost of the aforementioned activities completed by the owner, and the subdivision of the land.

 It is not considered that any conditions of the permit would have placed additional economic burden on the applicant that could have affected the continuation of the construction.
 The conditions are standard for this sort of development.